 Get active on Venice Beach

-Venice Beach has long been known as the kooky epicenter of California, and while it gets more than a fair share of mainstream tourists, the area nurtures its eccentric spirit.
-Though Abbot Kinney has turned into a posh, high-end ’hood, the boardwalk has stayed a great place for people watching, with skateboarders, radical pamphleteers and body builders.
-Go for lunch at the local Figtree’s Café before scanning the shelves at Small World Books.
-The bohemian district is welcoming to all walks of life.
+Venice Beach has long been known as the bohemian epicenter of California, and while the area gets more plenty of mainstream tourists, it still boldly embraces its eccentric spirit.
+Abbot Kinney has transformed into a high-end ’hood over recent years, but the boardwalk is still a brilliant place for people watching, with radical pamphleteers, skateboarders and body builders all making their presence known.
+Grab lunch at the local Figtree’s Café before browsing the shelves at Small World Books.
+This vibrant district is welcoming to all walks of life.

 Looking to relax by the ocean?
 Check out the best beaches in L.A..

-Hollywood celebrities are never far away in L.A.
-To catch a glimpse of stardust, stroll the Hollywood Walk of Fame, where more than 2,400 figures from the entertainment world are immortalized in pink terrazzo with symbolic gold lettering.
-If you’re a film buff, look out for the famous hand and footprints at the Chinese Theatre.
-Countless premieres and galas have passed through, adding to the renowned pagoda’s star quality.
-It may not all be as glitzy as you imagined, but Hollywood still has its charms.
+You're never far from a Hollywood celebrity or two in L.A.
+For a glimpse of the stardust on which the city's built, stroll along the Hollywood Walk of Fame, where almost 2,500 of the entertainment world's most illustrious names are immortalized in pink terrazzo and gold lettering.
+For film fanatics, the famous hand and footprints at the Chinese Theatre are an essential stop.
+Countless galas, premiers and award ceremonies have passed through over the decades and although it may not all be quite as glitzy as you imagined, Hollywood still has its charms.